bonitasoft/bonita-doc/md/admin-application-overview.md

     * _Roles_: recreated with the UI Designer.
 Same improvement than for _Groups_.
     * _Install / Export_: same than in Bonita Portal.
     * _Profiles_:
       * Profile list: recreated with the UI Designer.
 It gives the possibility to view and edit the profile mapping by a simple click.
-There is no option to create a Portal navigation for a profile anymore: applications can now be made of both custom as well as Bonita pages, so it is better to create applications, and the mapping UI has been streamlined.
+There is no option to create a Portal navigation for a profile anymore: applications can now be made of both custom as well as all Bonita provided pages, so it is better to create applications, and the mapping UI has been streamlined.
       * Profile details: no more details page :)
   * _BDM_: same than in Bonita Portal.
   * _Resources_: recreated with the UI Designer.
 You can now search a resource by its name, and hide resources that are provided by Bonita to only show your custom resources.